718 W. Riverside Avenue,

 No one has favorited this theater yet

-The Spokane Daily Chronicle archives say that the Liberty Theater was built in 1914 at a cost of $150,000 by the Liberty Amusement Company, owned by L.W.
+The Spokane Daily Chronicle archives say that the Liberty Theatre was built in 1914 at a cost of $150,000 by the Liberty Amusement Company, owned by L.W.
 Hutton.
-It opened on January 25, 1915.
+It was designed by architect Francis P. Rooney and opened on January 25, 1915.
 When it was operated by Spokane Theaters, Inc. it gave Seattle on April 8, 1927 the first Vitaphone production, “Don Juan.”
-On December 30, 1927 after a $100,000 remodeling and redecoration it opened as Grombacher’s New Liberty Theatre.
+On December 30, 1927 after a $100,000 remodeling and redecoration to the plans of architect Francis P. Rooney in a Hindu style, it opened as Grombacher’s New Liberty Theatre.
 The premiere attraction was Spokane’s first talkie “The Jazz Singer".

 In 1932 the Liberty Theatre was sold for $34,000 in a receiver’s sale to satisfy a $39,434 judgment against Spokane Theaters, Inc., which was headed by Ray A. Grombacher.

-Later operators in the 1930’s included Principal Theaters and then Evergreen Theaters.
+Later operators in the 1930’s included Principal Theaters and then Evergreen State Amusement Corp.
 In 1947 it was acquired by Gamble Theaters who later sold it to Favorite Theatres who put it under their banner in newspaper listings in October of 1948.
 The Film Daily Yearbook of 1951-53 lists the Liberty Theatre with 900 seats.